shiftyp/use-magic-class/README.md

 #### **isMagic**

 Decorates a nested magic class property.
-The property should be initialized as an instance of the magec class.
+The property should be initialized as an instance of the magic class.
 Maps internally to a `useMagicClass` call.

 ```typescript
 import { isState, isMagic } from 'use-magic-class'